-The Commissary Ridge HawkWatch standard season runs 27 August-5 November; in 2014 observers counted on 66 of 71 possible days during this period for a total of 491.3 hours (Appendix C).
-Weather led to shortened counts (<4hrs) on four days.
-Weather varies throughout every season, in 2014 based on hourly recording of conditions during observation it was clear 37% of the time, hazy 2% of the time, rainy 5% of the time, and snowy 2% of the time.
+The Commissary Ridge HawkWatch standard season runs 27 August-5 November but in 2015 the season ended 4 days early on 1 Nov; observers counted during all of the 65 possible days during this period for a total of 532.5 hours (Appendix C), however weather led to shortened counts (<4hrs) on four days.
+The number of count days this season was 3 days above the long-term average (2002-2014) and total observation hours were nearly 50 above the long-term average (Appendix C).
+Weather varies throughout every season, in 2015 based on hourly recording of conditions during observation it was clear 32% of the time; partly cloudy 20% of the time; mostly cloudy 23% of the time; overcast 23% of the time; and raining or snowing 8% of the time.

-2014 FLIGHT SUMMARY
+2015 FLIGHT SUMMARY